Exchange body backs well-thought-out sec lending in emerging markets

 of questions: does that country allow for securities lending?

-And is the infrastructure in place to allow it?" he wrote in a
+And is the infrastructure in place to allow it?" he noted in a

 recent Deutsche Bank study.